COLLAS CRILL TERMS AND CONDITIONS OF BUSINESS - UK REAL ESTATE LEGAL SERVICES

-12.4Any amounts stated in this section may be converted into Singapore Dollars or US Dollars at the prevailing rate of exchange of The Royal Bank of Scotland International Limited.
+12.4Any amounts stated in this section may be converted into US Dollars at the prevailing rate of exchange of The Royal Bank of Scotland International Limited.

 13.1Where you are acting on behalf of a third party you confirm that you are authorised on behalf of that third party to instruct us and that we are authorised to receive and provide information to you.
 You agree you will provide written evidence of such authority if requested by us.

 13.2You confirm that we may share information with other lawyers and advisers that you have instructed in relation to this matter.
 You also confirm that we may take instructions from them.
 Where you have indicated to us that a third party is instructed by you in relation to the matter we will assume we are permitted to share information with them unless you advise us otherwise.

 13.3We assume that you are willing to receive all general correspondence sent via email.
 We do not guarantee that messages, documents or files sent by email are virus-free.
 As such, we accept no liability or responsibility for any loss or damage, however caused, by any virus.
 We strongly recommend that:

 13.3.1you use virus checking software; and